cathayc/EPaper-Picture-Frame/README.md

 ## Install

-**Note:** Some of these installation instructions takes from Tom Whitell's [SlowMovie](https://github.com/TomWhitwell/SlowMovie) setup instructions.
+**Note:** This project draws inspiration from Tom Whitell's [SlowMovie](https://github.com/TomWhitwell/SlowMovie) project.

 This installation instruction assumes you have access to your Raspberry Pi and that you have the hardware set up properly.
-See the [Medium post](https://debugger.medium.com/how-to-build-a-very-slow-movie-player-in-2020-c5745052e4e4) for more complete instructions.
 AI Picture Frame requires [Python 3](https://www.python.org).
 It uses [FFmpeg](https://ffmpeg.org) via [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) for video processing, [Pillow](https://python-pillow.org) for image processing, and [Omni-EPD](https://github.com/robweber/omni-epd) for loading the correct e-ink display driver.
-[ConfigArgParse](https://github.com/bw2/ConfigArgParse) is used for configuration and argument handling.

 On the Raspberry Pi (or after ssh-ing into the Raspberry Pi):
 0. Make sure SPI is enabled